 Folsom Property Management is an Investment and a Game

 Just like learning how to play a new board game with friends on Sunday night, learning how to be a good tenant is like playing a game.
 Learn the rules by reading and understanding the lease agreement.
 Play by the rules and work together with your team, the property manager, and everybody wins and has fun.
 Landlords are typically renting out their house as an investment.
 They are hoping and planning on making income off of renting it out.
 When tenants fail to report maintenance requests or cause damage to the property on purpose, it hurts the bottom line of the landlord and often results in the tenant paying for the damages.
 Care for your rental in order to save yourself money.
 Good tenants are rewarded.
-Call your property management Folsom team, SAC-METRO, today to see how you can get into one of its rental houses.
+Call your property management Folsom team, Select, today to see how you can get into one of its rental houses.